 Once the virtual environment has been activated Python is used as normal.
 Running python or pip will be done in the context of the virtual environment.
 Modules installed with pip will be placed in the local venv folders (sudo should not be used).

-Install a package using pip
+Install a package wihin it using pip

-/home/pathtovenvfolder/venv/pip3 install mypackagename
+/home/myfolder/venv/bin/pip3 install mypackagename

 Run your app